Temporary Transformation Payment (TTP) Summary

 A number of supports in the Assistance with Daily Living Support Category and the Social, Economic and Community Participation Support Category are in the scope of the Temporary Transformation Payment (TTP).
 These supports have two support items, in line with the following example.

-- List their business contact details in the Provider Finder in the myplace portal and ensure that those details are kept up-to-date; and
+• List their business contact details in the Provider Finder in the myplace portal and ensure that those details are kept up-to-date.

 Plan Managers and the TTP